 Questions concerning responsibility also matter for Broome's dispute with Lord.
-Lord thinks that his view about rationality allows him to account for our intuitions about the equal rationality of persons in good and bad cases (bad ones are cases in which a subject is radically deceived about their environment, but which are, from the subject's perspective, indistinguishable from good cases, in which the subject's duplicate is not deceived).
-However, Lord [2018: 198] concedes that, according to his account, there will always be cases conceivable in which the subject in the bad case is less rational merely because they were systematically deceived.
+Lord thinks that his view about rationality allows him to account for our intuitions about the equal rationality of persons in good and bad cases (bad cases are those in which a subject is radically deceived about their environment, but which are, from the subject's perspective, indistinguishable from good cases, in which the subject's duplicate is not deceived).
+However, Lord (2018: 198) concedes that, according to his account, there will always be cases conceivable in which the subject in the bad case is less rational merely because they were systematically deceived.

 Whether Lord's view is maintainable will depend on what conception of responsibility is plausible.
-If we are responsible for being less rational in a bad case than we would be in a good case, then the subject in the bad case could be more blameworthy than their good-case duplicate.
+If we are responsible for being less rational in the bad case (than in the good case), then the subject in the bad case could be more blameworthy than their good-case duplicate.
 Our blameworthiness could change due to mere luck.
 In ethics, there is discussion about the possibility of 'moral luck'.
 Defending an externalist account of rationality{RESP} is to argue that there is a corresponding thing when it comes to rationality-call it 'rational luck'.
 If holding someone responsible for their (ir)rationality is a matter of adjusting our attitudes towards the person in certain ways (by forms of praise and blame), then the dispute is about the following question: Can it be appropriate to have different attitudes (of the relevant kind) towards A than towards B even though A's and B's situations are identical from their perspective?